 I earned Diamond status in Accor Live Limitless in just one stay, as well as picking up 30,000 points.

 Part 1 of this series explains how I managed to hit Diamond because of Accor’s unique benefit of letting points from multiple rooms count towards status (click to read).

 In Part 2, I showed how I turned a £65 investment in an ibis Business card into €189.

 In Part 3, below, I will show you how I picked up an extra 2,000 Accor Live Limitless points due to their partnership with Flying Blue.

-It is now over a year since Accor Live Limitless, the loyalty scheme for Novotel, Ibis, Mercure, Sofitel etc, and Flying Blue, the loyalty scheme for Air France and KLM, launched their partnership.
+It is now almost three years since Accor Live Limitless, the loyalty scheme for Novotel, Ibis, Mercure, Sofitel etc, and Flying Blue, the loyalty scheme for Air France and KLM, launched their partnership.

 It is a genuine improvement and EVERYONE benefits.
 Despite this, it has a very low profile and I think many HfP readers are not even aware it exists.

 This is a clear win for anyone who either flies on Air France KLM or stays in Accor hotels.
 You are going to be better off.